Excellent Africa

 Single Entry Visa/Tourist Visa

-Issued for single entry to persons whose nationalities require a visa to enter Kenya either for business, tourism, medical or other reasons.
+Issued for single entry to persons whose nationalities require a visa to enter Kenya either for business, tourism, medical, or other reasons.

-For more information please visit eVisa
+For more information, please visit eVisa

-It’s also very essential and advisable to take anti malaria drugs prior to arrival and should be taken continuously 4 weeks after leaving Kenya.
+It’s also very essential and advisable to take anti-malaria drugs prior to arrival and should be taken continuously 4 weeks after leaving Kenya.

-During the evening hours, it’s also advisable to try and avoid mosquito bites by using repellent and by wearing long sleeved shirts and trousers.
+During the evening hours, it’s also advisable to try and avoid mosquito bites by using repellent and by wearing long-sleeved shirts and trousers.

-Always, it’s a noble idea, for visitors to consult, their doctors before travel.
+Always, it’s a noble idea for visitors to consult their doctors before travel.

-To boost the security of all visitors in Kenya, a special tourist police unit was formed in 2011, which is always on patrol in major and small towns as well as in the attractions areas to make sure safety of the visitors is not compromised.
+To boost the security of all visitors in Kenya, a special tourist police unit was formed in 2011, which is always on patrol in major and small towns as well as in the attractions areas to make sure the safety of the visitors is not compromised.

-We as a company, also liaise closely with all the security organs to make sure our guests are safe.
+We, as a company, also liaise closely with all the security organs to make sure our guests are safe.

 Booking a major trip is exciting, but it can also be a bit overwhelming.
 I understand.
 That’s why we are here to take care of your every need, making your trip stress-free & amazing.

-Our itineraries can be customized into categories:-
+Our itineraries can be customized into categories:

 -private safaris